MSH2: Role in mismatch repair

 In eukaryotes from yeast to humans, MSH2 dimerizes with MSH6 to form the MutSα complex, which is involved in base mismatch repair and short insertion/deletion loops.
 MSH2 heterodimerization stabilizes MSH6, which is not stable because of its N-terminal disordered domain.
 Conversely, MSH2 does not have a nuclear localization sequence (NLS), so it is believed that MSH2 and MSH6 dimerize in the cytoplasm and then are imported into the nucleus together.
 In the MutSα dimer, MSH6 interacts with the DNA for mismatch recognition while MSH2 provides the stability that MSH6 requires.
 MSH2 can be imported into the nucleus without dimerizing to MSH6, in this case, MSH2 is probably dimerized to MSH3 to form MutSβ.
 MSH2 has two interacting domains with MSH6 in the MutSα heterodimer, a DNA interacting domain, and an ATPase domain.

 The MutSα dimer scans double stranded DNA in the nucleus, looking for mismatched bases.
 When the complex finds one, it repairs the mutation in an ATP dependent manner.
 The MSH2 domain of MutSα prefers ADP to ATP, with the MSH6 domain preferring the opposite.
 Studies have indicated that MutSα only scans DNA with the MSH2 domain harboring ADP, while the MSH6 domain can contain either ADP or ATP.
 MutSα then associates with MLH1 to repair the damaged DNA.

 MutSβ is formed when MSH2 complexes with MSH3 instead of MSH6.
 This dimer repairs longer insertion/deletion loops than MutSα.
 Because of the nature of the mutations that this complex repairs, this is probably the state of MSH2 that causes the microsatellite instability phenotype.
 Large DNA insertions and deletions intrinsically bend the DNA double helix.
 The MSH2/MSH3 dimer can recognize this topology and initiate repair.
 The mechanism by which it recognizes mutations is different as well, because it separates the two DNA strands, which MutSα does not.

+Double-strand break repair

+Msh2 modulates accurate homologous recombination, a prominent DNA double-strand break repair pathway in mammalian chromosomes.
+Repair of DNA double-strand breaks by accurate homologous recombination predominates over the inaccurate double-strand break repair pathway of "non-homologous end joining" in hamster, mouse and human somatic cells.